 James Hensman is currently a Principal Scientist at Amazon.
 He was previously the Director of Research at PROWLER.io, where he works on Bayesian machine learning approaches for automated decision making systems.
 He was also a lecturer at Lancaster University and a fellow of the UK Medical Research Council in biostatistics.

-Reza is currently the Chief Scientist at AIG, and Investigator (in machine learning and medicine) at Deep Medicine program of The University of Oxford's Martin School.
+Reza is currently the Chief Scientist at AIG, and Investigator (in machine learning and medicine) at Deep Medicine program of The University of Oxford.
 Reza's current research at Oxford is focused on probabilistic machine learning, deep sequence models, biomedical informatics, and population health.

-Reza’s team at AIG (i.e., Investments AI) is a group of scientists, engineers, designers, product managers, and digital strategists experts, focused on building AI-first products in FinTech.
+Reza’s team at AIG (i.e., Investments AI) is a group of scientists, engineers, designers, product managers, and digital strategy experts, focused on building AI-first products in FinTech.

 Mihaela van der Schaar